bsanayah/SimpleTags/README.md

-# HTML and CSS Notes
+# HTML Notes
-This repository includes basic notes from HTML and CSS.
+This repository includes basic notes from HTML.
 After each lesson, I tried coding myself.
 Each files stores as follows:

 ### starter-tags.html
 This shows basic tags in HTML such as: